iamzayd/AI-Sentiment-Stock-Market-Trader/README.md

-# AI Sentiment Stock Market Trader
+# TradeBotX: Harnessing AI and Sentiment for Smarter, Faster Trading

 ### Developed by:
 - **Najeeb Saiyed** (21070126057)